almirleandro/server-template/README.md

 ## Usage

 In the project directory, you can run `npm run dev` to experiment with the server in development mode.
+(Remember to run `npm install` before that to install all the packages)